-The Vice-President has a vital role in communicating and engaging with Fellows and members of the College worldwide through informal and formal networks.
-They work closely with the Faculty's appointed Advisers and Leads, as well as the Site-Specialty Groups and Societies.
-They attend meetings of each of the RCR's standing committees for the devolved nations (Northern Ireland, Scotland, and Wales) annually.
+The Vice-President has a vital role in communicating and engaging with Fellows and members of the College worldwide through formal and informal networks.

+They work closely with the Faculty's appointed Advisers and Leads, as well as the Special Interest Groups and Societies.
+They attend the meetings of each of the RCR's standing committees for the devolved nations (Northern Ireland, Scotland, and Wales) annually.

-Communication with Fellows and members also involves writing articles for the quarterly member magazine Wave.
+Communication with Fellows and members also involves writing articles for the quarterly member magazine, Wave.

-The Vice-President, alongside the other College Officers and Trustee Board, is responsible for aspects of the RCR's work on equality, diversity, and inclusivity.
+The Vice-President, alongside the other College Officers and Trustee Board, is responsible for the RCR's work on equity, diversity, and inclusivity.